 - Add the designated amounts of chopped cabbage, green onions, carrots, and kimchi spices.

 - Remove the bowl from the scale and set it aside.
 Place a small, empty bowl on your scale and tare/zero the scale.
-Weigh out 20 grams of salt.
+Weigh out the salt.

 - Place your empty, clean mason jar on the scale, and tare/zero the scale.
-Make sure your scale is still set to grams, and add 200 grams of filtered water to your mason jar.
+Make sure your scale is still set to grams, and add the water to your mason jar.

-- Add the 200 grams of water into the bowl with the cabbage and salt.
+- Add the measured water into the bowl with the cabbage and salt.
 Mix everything well.

 - Starting with the liquid, add the entire contents of the bowl into your jar, and pack everything down using a tamper, wooden spoon, or your hand.